Understanding Induction Training: Definition And Benefits

 • Costly: Depending on the complexity of the program, induction training can incur costs for training materials, trainers, and facilities.

-• Information Overload: If not properly managed, new employees may feel overwhelmed with the amount of information presented during the training.
+• Information Overload: If not correctly managed, new employees may feel overwhelmed with the information presented during the training.

-• Lack of Tailoring: Generic induction programs might not address the specific needs of certain job roles or departments.
+• Lack of Tailoring: Generic induction programs might not address the specific needs of particular job roles or departments.

 Examples:

-1. Corporate Orientation: A new employee at a large corporation attends a week-long induction program that covers the company’s history, values, various departments, and the employee’s specific role and responsibilities.
+1. Corporate Orientation: A new employee at a large corporation attends a week-long induction program that covers the company’s history, values, various departments, and the employee’s specific roles and responsibilities.

 2. Hospital Induction: A nurse hired by a hospital undergoes induction training that includes an overview of the hospital’s policies, patient care protocols, medical equipment, and safety procedures.